Bachelor of Science in Business and Administration with a major in actuarial science.

 Requirements for major:

-To be fully prepared for Exam C (one of the first five actuarial examinations), students should also complete Actuarial Science 160 (Credibility and Simulation).
-Actuarial Science 170 (Statistical Modeling and Data Analysis II) or Economics 107 (Introduction to Econometrics) is needed for the Validation by Educational Experience requirement of the actuarial societies.
+To be fully prepared for the fifth professional examination, students should also complete Actuarial Science 160 (Credibility and Simulation).
+Statistics 142 (Statistical Modeling and Data Analysis II) or Economics 107 (Econometrics) is needed for the Validation by Educational Experience requirement of the actuarial societies.

-For a model schedule for sequencing these courses, see the Actuarial Science Web site.
+For a model schedule for sequencing these courses, see the Actuarial Science Web site: /cbpa/acts.